yash-yv-verma/RowdyGuide/README.md

 # Description

 # Requirements

 # Known Bugs
 1. The events that are added to the calendar from the events page are not saved upon logging out
 2. You can enter an invalid phone number or email
+3. The profile page crashes on rare ocassions due to null object reference